Last Modified: January 1, 2020

-As we did in connection with GDPR, Neustar sees CCPA as an opportunity to build trust in data-rich ecosystems by empowering consumers to understand and control how and why their personal information is collected, used and shared.
+Neustar sees CCPA as an opportunity to reinforce trust in data-rich ecosystems by empowering consumers to understand and control how and why their PI is collected, used and shared.
 That is why Neustar is extending the CCPA rights of access, deletion and opting-out of sale to consumers across the nation.